 2. Don’t let digital tools disassemble culture.

 Digital overwhelm is on the rise.
 Don’t let your attempt to improve culture with every latest digital tool create problems rather than solutions.
 Look for platforms that can integrate with systems you already use and create a welcoming environment for employees.
-The goal for onboarding new tech is always to maximize user adoption to minimize friction, loss, and to avoid the costs associated with lack of program usage.
+The goal for onboarding new tech is always to maximize user adoption to minimize friction, and loss, and to avoid the costs associated with a lack of program usage.

 3. Take Time to Educate

-Use time during the holidays to not only motivate end-of-year goals, but also to educate and align culture, business goals, and most importantly recognize wins.
-Use badges and other digital gamification to motivate employees to finish the year strong and put recognition top of mind to engage and celebrate your teams.
+Use the time during the holidays to not only motivate end-of-year goals, but also to educate and align culture, and business goals, and most importantly recognize wins.
+Use badges and other digital gamification to motivate employees to finish the year strong and put recognition top of minds to engage and celebrate your teams.
 Consider launching a recognition program that uses badges, leaderboards, bingo games, and other interactive features to elevate recognition this season.